aat440hz/Infinite_Oracle/README.md

    - **[Download Infinite Oracle](https://drive.google.com/file/d/1Tf_A8J9BmAkf8wgbs-AGSDqc4uMeAKLr/view?usp=sharing)**
 2. Once downloaded, extract the ZIP file to a folder on your computer.

-**Note**: For files this large, Google Drive may require a confirmation step.
-If prompted, click "Download Anyway".
-Alternatively, see the troubleshooting section for a command-line download method using `gdown`.

 ---

 ## Step 2: Install and Configure the AI Backend